elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesamlphp-logged-in.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesamlphp-logged-in.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesamlphp-logged-in.png" alt="simplesamlphp logged in Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="941" height="530" class="alignnone size-full wp-image-8608" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>

-That looks good and it&#8217;s returning the appropriate attribute.
+That looks good and it's returning the appropriate attribute.

 ### Configuring SAML 2.0 IdP Hosted Metadata

-So we already enabled SimpleSAMLPHP to act as an IdP, now let&#8217;s configure it.
+So we already enabled SimpleSAMLPHP to act as an IdP, now let's configure it.
 Edit the **/etc/simplesamlphp/metadata/saml20-idp-hosted.php** file and add the following to the file:

     elatov@awsub:~$ cat /etc/simplesamlphp/metadata/saml20-idp-hosted.php
     < ?php